Why are Deposits Non-Refundable?

 To place a hold on a puppy from one of our litters, we require a $300.00 (three hundred dollar) deposit.

-Initial deposits can be sent in the form of cashier's check, money order, wire transfer or personal check.
-I no longer accept Paypal, Venmo or Zelle for deposits or payments.
-The final payment is either paid in cash when you pick up the puppy or paid by cashier's check only if transporting is necessary then it will need to be received 8 days before picking up of the puppy.
+Initial deposits can be sent in the form of cashier's check, personal check, Zelle and sometimes Venmo.
+I no longer accept Paypal deposits or payments.
+The final payment is preferred to be paid in cash when you pick up the puppy, and paid by cashier's check, Zelle or Vemno if transporting is necessary then it will need to be received 8 days before the scheduled picking up of the puppy.

 WE CANNOT HOLD A PUPPY WITHOUT A DEPOSIT....